-Summer break is supposed to be a time of fun activities and adventures, but for some children, summer vacation takes on a different meaning.
-It can mean less structure in their daily routines and fewer reliable meals.
+Summer break is supposed to be a time of fun activities and adventures, but for some children, summer vacation means less day-to-day structure and fewer reliable meals.
 According to Feeding America, 10.3% of Johnson County children experienced food insecurity in 2019.

 That means more than 3,000 children in our community are without access to the nutrition they need to lead healthy, active lives.